 Assessing your target audience allows you to gain a thorough understanding of who they are, what they value, and how they interact with your brand.

-By aligning your customization choices with your target audience’s needs, these will improve engagement, satisfaction, and conversions on your Shopify store.
+By aligning your customization choices with your target audience’s needs, will improve engagement, satisfaction, and conversions on your Shopify store.

 C. Setting Clear Customization Goals: